-(2) The fair value evaluation technology of financial instruments measured by fair value The fair value of derivatives is priced by public quotation.
-When the public quotation cannot be obtained, the fair value of the contract is calculated based on the
+- (2) The fair value evaluation technology of financial instruments measured by fair value

-- (3) The merged company did not have any fair value level transfer from January 1 to

-- December 31, 2022 and 2021.

-- (4) List of changes in the Level 3
+The fair value of derivatives is priced by public quotation.
+When the public quotation cannot be obtained, the fair value of the contract is calculated based on the spot exchange rate and exchange points on the respective maturity dates. - (3) The merged company did not have any fair value level transfer from January 1 to December 31, 2023 and 2022. - (4) List of changes in the Level 3